Hypno-CBT® – The Cognitive Behavioural Approach to Hypnotherapy

 It designates a proprietary system of cognitive-behavioural hypnotherapy.

-[Note: It is synonymous with term “Cognitive Hypnotherapy” – but is not to be confused with term “cognitive hypnotherapy” as used in the United Kingdom by some NLP based training organisations.
+[Note: “Cognitive Behavioural Hypnotherapy is synonymous with term “Cognitive Hypnotherapy” – but should not to be confused with term “cognitive hypnotherapy” as used in the United Kingdom by some NLP based training organisations.
 Please see this article for the origins of “Cognitive Hypnotherapy” and the actual meaning of the term before it was appropriated by those involved with Neurolinguistic Programming (NLP).]

 What is Hypno-CBT® (HCBT)?

 Hypno-CBT® (HCBT) is one among several current systems of cognitive-behavioural hypnotherapy.
 It is not simply “hypnotherapy plus CBT”, however.
-As opposed to “theoretical eclecticism”, HCBT is a tight integration of social, cognitive and behavioural psychology with traditional hypnotism.
+As opposed to “theoretical eclecticism”, H-CBT is a tight integration of social, cognitive and behavioural psychology with modern evidence-based (non-trance) hypnosis.
 It is based upon various established models of theory and practice which pre-date the development of modern cognitive-behavioural therapy (CBT).
 Nevertheless, HCBT embraces the principle of evidence-based “technical eclecticism” (Lazarus) which encourages clinicians to seek proven methods from different modalities of psychological therapy and attempt to incorporate them within a consistent theoretical model.

 A meta-analysis was performed on 18 studies in which a cognitive-behavioural therapy was compared with the same therapy supplemented by hypnosis.
 The results indicated that the addition of hypnosis substantially enhanced treatment outcome, so that the average client receiving cognitive-behavioural hypnotherapy showed greater improvement than at least 70% of clients receiving nonhypnotic treatment. […] These results were particularly striking because of the few procedural differences between the hypnotic and nonhypnotic treatments.
 (Kirsch et al., 1996)